Interval Routing Schemes for Circular-Arc Graphs: Introduction

-In this paper we show that the class of circular-arc graphs has (strict) compactness 2, by giving an algorithm to construct a corresponding IRS.
-A first and different approach to realize space efficient, shortest path routing in circular-arc graphs can be found in \cite{f.dragan:new}.
-In \cite{GP08} an $\mathcal{O}(\log(|V|))$-bit distance labeling scheme is developed which allows in circular-arc graphs for each pair of vertices to compute their exact distance in $\mathcal{O}(1)$ time.
-In \cite{DYL06} an $\mathcal{O}(\log^2(|V|))$-bit routing labeling scheme is developed which allows in circular-arc graph for every vertex to make a routing decision in $\mathcal{O}(1)$ time.
-The resulting routing path has at most 2 more edges than the optimal (shortest) one.
-Nevertheless, our result is interesting, since interval graphs and unit circular-arc graphs are included in the class of circular-arc graphs and known to have compactness 1 \cite{interval,FG98} while for the compactness of circular arc graphs hitherto only a lower bound of 2 was known.
+In this paper we show that the class of circular-arc graphs has (strict) compactness 2 by presenting an algorithm to construct a corresponding IRS.
+A different approach to realize space efficient, shortest path routing in circular-arc graphs can be found in \cite{f.dragan:new}.
+In \cite{GP08} an $\mathcal{O}(\log(|V|))$-bit distance labeling scheme is developed that allows for each pair of vertices in circular-arc graphs to compute their exact distance in $\mathcal{O}(1)$ time.
+In \cite{DYL06} an $\mathcal{O}(\log^2(|V|))$-bit routing labeling scheme is developed that allows to make a routing decision in $\mathcal{O}(1)$ time for every vertex in an arbitrary circular-arc graph.
+The resulting routing path has at most two more edges than the respective shortest path.
+Nevertheless, our result is interesting, since interval graphs and unit circular-arc graphs are included in the class of circular-arc graphs and known to have compactness 1 \cite{FG98,NS96}, while for the compactness of circular-arc graphs hitherto only a lower bound of 2 was known (cf. the graph in Fig. \ref{fig:animals}) and the solutions from \cite{FG98} and \cite{NS96} cannot be extended to the class of circular-arc graphs.

-Rather than by intervals on a line (as with interval graphs) circular-arc graphs can be represented by arcs on a circle, that is to say, every circular-arc graph is the intersection graph of a set of arcs on a circle.
+While interval graphs can be represented by intervals on a line, circular-arc graphs can be represented by arcs on a circle, that is to say, every circular-arc graph is the intersection graph of a set of arcs on a circle.
 The first polynomial-time ($\ema{O}(|V|^3)$) algorithm to recognize circular-arc graphs and give a corresponding circular-arc model can be found in \cite{firstCAG}.
-An algorithm with linear runtime for the same purpose is given in \cite{springerlink:10.1007/s00453-003-1032-7}.
-A maximum clique in a circular-arc graph can be computed much faster than in an arbitrary graph: an according algorithm that operates in $\ema{O}(|E|+|V|\cdot\log(|V|))$ time or even in $\ema{O}(|E|)$ time, if the circular-arc endpoints are given in sorted order, is provided in \cite{Bhattacharya1997336}.
-A discussion of circular-arc graphs can be found in \cite{Hsu:1995:OAR:204695.204697}.
-Circular-arc graphs have, amongst others, applications in cyclic scheduling, compiler design \cite{Golumbic:2004:AGT:984029,tucker:493}, and genetics \cite{nla.cat-vn2675280}.
+An algorithm with linear runtime for the same purpose is given in \cite{MCC03}.
+In circular-arc graphs maximum cliques can be computed much faster than in arbitrary graphs; an algorithm that determines a maximum clique in a circular-arc graph in $\ema{O}(|E|+|V|\cdot\log(|V|))$ time or even in $\ema{O}(|E|)$ time, if the circular-arc endpoints are given in sorted order, is presented in \cite{Bhattacharya1997336}.
+A discussion of circular-arc graphs can be found in \cite{Hsu95}.
+Circular-arc graphs have, amongst others, applications in cyclic scheduling, compiler design \cite{Gol04,tucker:493}, and genetics \cite{Rob76}.